opentargets/gentropy/docs/python_api/datasource/_datasource.md

 # Data Source

-This section contains information about the data sources used in Open Targets Genetics.
+This section contains information about the data sources used in Open Targets Gentropy.

 We use GnomAD v4.0 as a source for variant annotation and GnomAD v2.1.1 as a source for linkage disequilibrium (LD) information (described in the **GnomAD** section).